FatemaAlsaaidi/E-CommerceSystem/README.md

 d.
 Expiration Time: How long the token remains valid before it expires.

+## Launch Settings
+- The launchSettings.json file is a configuration file located in the Properties folder of a .NET project.
+Its purpose is to define and manage how the application is launched and debugged during local development.

+- It's important to understand that these settings are not used in production and are typically not deployed with the application.

+- Key configurations found in launchSettings.json often include:

+1. Launch Profiles: The file can define multiple launch profiles, each with its own set of settings.
+This allows developers to quickly switch between different ways of running the application (e.g., using IIS Express, Kestrel, or Docker).

+2. Application URL: Specifies the URL and port where the application will be hosted during development (e.g., http://localhost:5000).

+3. Environment Variables: Sets environment-specific variables that are needed for the application to run correctly in a development context, such as ASPNETCORE_ENVIRONMENT=Development.

+4. Command Line Arguments: Defines command-line arguments that should be passed to the application when it starts.

+5. Launch Browser: A boolean setting that determines whether a web browser should automatically open when the application is launched for debugging.

 ## Models With Data annotaions and value validation
 *note*